leoduan0/Notes/Physics/Waves.md

 $$n$$ can only be an odd, natural number.

+## Doppler Effect

+The **Doppler Effect** describes the apparent change in frequency of a wave depending on the movement of the source of the wave and an observer.

 ## Miscellaneous

 A light wave undergoes $pi$ radians phase change when reflected from a material with a higher refractive index.

 A wave on a string undergoes $pi$ radians phase change and inverts (vertically) when reflected across a boundary.

+For a wave, its intensity is proportional to its amplitude squared. _i.e._ $$ I \propto A^2 $$.